College football's 50 best players in 2018

 Key stat: Power 5-best 15 TD receptions

 Once again, Sills was a touchdown-catching machine for one of college football's top passing attacks.
 An All-Big 12 selection by both ESPN and the league's coaches, Sills led all Power 5 players with 15 touchdown receptions, to go with 61 catches and 896 receiving yards.
-Over the last two seasons, Sills has produced 33 receiving touchdowns.
-No other FBS player has more than 25 over the same span.
+Over the last two seasons, Sills has produced 33 receiving touchdowns; no other FBS player has more than 25 over the same span.

 33. TYLAN WALLACE